vmalkin/GiraffeOfDoom/README.md

 The next version of this software will look for events that repeat across Carrington rotations to provide a long term guestimate of active conditions.

+###FrankenCoil
+Quick and dirty python script to parse "Spectrum Lab" csv data from an experimental induction coil magnetometer.
+Produces daily log files and csv data for use with Highcharts graphs

 ### DataFusionProject
 Simple project to combine log-file data from different magnetometers according to a common time-stamp.
 Was going to form the basis for "actual" sensor/data fusion to try and increase accuracy of readings across a network of magnetometers